pickplugins/related-post/readme.txt

 **Track click**

 You can enable tracking click on related post, this will help you understand which post getting more attention from related posts. you will see top 10 post from stats page.

+### Premium Features

+**Popup related post**
+You can display related post on popups under single blog post or custom post types,

+**Popup positions**
+you can set 8 ready position for popups

+**Popup custom delay**
+You can set custom delay to display popup, so popup will be hidden until certain amount of time and then it will display.

+**Popup display on scroll**
+You can choose to display popup based on scroll down, popup will be hidden until certain amount of scroll down.

+**Popup display scroll down to article**
+Popup will display when user scroll down to reached end of the article class or content.

+**Popup display scroll down to page**
+Popup will display when user scroll down to reached end of the page or footer.

+**Custom HTML after each elements**
+You can display custom HTML under each elements like post title, post excerpt and post thumbnails. you can also display 3rd party shrotcode as output after each elements.

+**Link Target**
+You can set custom link target for each elements link like post title, post thumbnail and read more link, you can set _blank, _parent or etc for each link.

 **Display via shortcode**